Divine Canines therapy encourages smiles and promotes physical and emotional wellness. To accomplish this, we:

 - Children and adults with severe cognitive, developmental, or physical disabilities

 - Children and adults living with mental illness

 - Older adults living with Alzheimer’s, dementia, and other aging issues

 - Hospitalized patients in acute care and rehabilitation facilities

 - Wounded soldiers returning from war

-We now have approximately 80 active dog-handler teams who visit more than 50 facilities and hundreds of children, adults and elderly persons on a regular basis.
+We now have approximately 110 active dog-handler teams who visit more than 120 facilities and thousands of children, adults and elderly persons on a regular basis.
 Our clients face various challenges, and therapeutic interaction with our specially trained dogs can result in emotional and physical benefits, including improved mood, confidence, communication, relaxation and trust.

 Barking Book Buddies

 Reading out loud is the single best way to improve reading skills.
 We make it fun.
 When children read out loud to our dogs, reading becomes exciting instead of stressful.
 Children improve their reading skills, gain confidence, and learn to love reading.